 Best of all, the ZenBook 14 is surprisingly affordable.
-For $1,199, you get a Core i7 CPU, 16GB of RAM and a 512GB SSD.
+For $1,199, you get a Core i7 CPU, 16GB of RAM and a 512GB SSD, enough for us to have no problem calling it one of the best Asus laptops.
 If the notebook's display weren't so dim and the battery life were a bit longer, the ZenBook 14 would make a serious run for the best overall laptop.
 Although it falls just short of that mark, the ZenBook 14 is a great choice for students and professionals alike.

 Asus ZenBook 14 UX433FA Price and Configuration Options